 Who Are Casper Mattresses For?

-The Wave offers Casper’s softest option that’s most likely to appeal to side sleepers.
-They’ll sink into the layers without the close comfortability that makes some sleepers feel trapped in their mattress.
-Instead, they’ll find responsive contouring.
+The Wave provides for the needs of side sleepers with it’s soft, deep contouring.
+They’ll sink into the layers without the close comfortability that makes some sleepers feel trapped.

 For those who like some extra bounce and cooling, the hybrids present better choices.